PixelWeatherProject/pwos/README.md

 Debug builds may be slower and contain a lot of debug messages.
 As such they are slightly larger.

-Some parts of the flash memory are reserved for other data then PWOS itself.
+Some parts of the flash memory are reserved for other data than PWOS itself.
 16KB are reserved for [NVS](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/storage/nvs_flash.html?highlight=nvs) storage.
 Read more [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/partition-tables.html#built-in-partition-tables).

 ## Stability
 __Latest verified stable version: N/A__